If you haven’t been living under a rock, you know that Dieter Rams dispenses introductions.

 The Speaker L2, 1958: Minimalism at its best.

 “I didn’t intend these 10 points to be set in stone forever.
 They were actually meant to mutate with time and to change.
-But apparently things have not changed greatly in the past 50 years.”Dieter Rams
+However, apparently things have not changed greatly in the past 50 years.”Dieter Rams